hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 my shoulder.
 When I awoke I saw a gray hazy figure standing in front of me.
 It introduced itself as the ghost of rājārāma.
 It then said to me the following words.
-Note the Hindus have become not just sybarites but also idiots\!
+Note the Hindus have become not just sybarites but also idiots!
 My father, the great rājan, had struggled to restore Hindu dignity but today you people squander this away.
 You think you will be on the ‘right side of history’ by believing the words of the mleccha-s.
 But you get to be on the right side of history only by winning, else you